dialeleven/react-todo-app-medium/README.md

 - https://medium.com/@worachote/building-a-todo-list-app-with-reactjs-a-step-by-step-guide-2c58b9b6c0f5
 - "Master React in 5 Days" by Eric Sarrion

 The Medium.com tutorial covers reading the TODO list, TODO items, creating a new TODO, and deleting a TODO.
-The "Master React" book was used to cover updating/editing a TODO item.
-Adding additional functionality from the book or online resources.
+Additional functionality was developed with the aid of the "Master React" book (updating/editing a TODO item) and other online resources.
+This is an interesting project to get aquainted with how React works from working with components, JSX syntax, reactive variables (useState), and hooks (useEffect, useContext).

 **TODO - Completed Items**
 - [x] Edit item (click item to edit, Enter key/blur() to save, Esc key to discard changes)